tsandrini/flake-parts-builder/README.md

 `flake-parts-builder` is written in Rust with minimal dependencies to ensure safety and consistency, however, there is also a binary cache available if you'd like to skip the build process.
-(TODO, push the damn thing xd)

 ```nix
   nixConfig = {